 You could also use them in your garden to tie small plants to stakes.

-Hook them all together , and roll them into a ball, put them on a "stick" and put them in your garden, Friend did this, ( she is gone now ) but the ball was bigger than a soft ball !
-Was unusual and pretty at the same time .
-She called it her " bread bag ties ball.
+Hook them all together and roll them into a ball, put them on a "stick" and put them in your garden.
+A friend did this (she is gone now) and the ball was bigger than a soft ball!
+It was unusual and pretty at the same time.
+She called it her "bread bag ties ball.

 I have used them for hang decorations in and outside of the house, to hang small pictures on my walls and to keep homemade calenders together.